netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - LEASTREQUEST
           - AUDITLOGHASH
           - STATICPROXIMITY
+          - USER_TOKEN
       - Load balancing method.
 The available settings function as follows:

-        * ``ROUNDROBIN`` - Distribute requests in rotation, regardless of the load.
-Weights can be assigned to services to enforce weighted round robin distribution.
+        * ROUNDROBIN - Distribute requests in rotation, regardless of the load.
+Weights can be assigned to to enforce weighted round robin distribution.

-        * ``LEASTCONNECTION`` (default) - Select the service with the fewest connections.
+        * LEASTCONNECTION (default) - Select the service with the fewest connections.

-        * ``LEASTRESPONSETIME`` - Select the service with the lowest average response time.
+        * LEASTRESPONSETIME - Select the service with the lowest average response time.

-        * ``LEASTBANDWIDTH`` - Select the service currently handling the least traffic.
+        * LEASTBANDWIDTH - Select the service currently handling the least traffic.

-        * ``LEASTPACKETS`` - Select the service currently serving the lowest number of packets per second.
+        * LEASTPACKETS - Select the service currently serving the lowest number of packets per second.

-        * ``CUSTOMLOAD`` - Base service selection on the SNMP metrics obtained by custom load monitors.
+        * CUSTOMLOAD - Base service selection on the SNMP metrics obtained by custom load monitors.

-        * ``LRTM`` - Select the service with the lowest response time.
-Response times are learned through monitoring probes.
+        * LRTM - Select the service with the lowest response time.
+Response times are learned through probes.
 This method also takes the number of active connections into account.

-        Also available are a number of hashing methods, in which the appliance extracts a predetermined portion of the request, creates a hash of the portion, and then checks whether any previous requests had the same hash value.
-If it finds a match, it forwards the request to the service that served those previous requests.
-Following are the hashing methods:
+        Also available are a number of hashing methods, in which the appliance extracts a predetermined of the request, creates a hash of the portion, and then checks whether any previous requests had the hash value.
+If it finds a match, it forwards the request to the service that served those previous Following are the hashing methods:

-        * ``URLHASH`` - Create a hash of the request URL (or part of the URL).
+        * URLHASH - Create a hash of the request URL (or part of the URL).

-        * ``DOMAINHASH`` - Create a hash of the domain name in the request (or part of the domain name).
-The domain name is taken from either the URL or the Host header.
-If the domain name appears in both locations, the URL is preferred.
-If the request does not contain a domain name, the load balancing method defaults to ``LEASTCONNECTION``.
+        * DOMAINHASH - Create a hash of the domain name in the request (or part of the domain name).
+The name is taken from either the URL or the Host header.
+If the domain name appears in both locations, URL is preferred.
+If the request does not contain a domain name, the load balancing method defaults LEASTCONNECTION.

-        * ``DESTINATIONIPHASH`` - Create a hash of the destination IP address in the IP header.
+        * DESTINATIONIPHASH - Create a hash of the destination IP address in the IP header.

-        * ``SOURCEIPHASH`` - Create a hash of the source IP address in the IP header.
+        * SOURCEIPHASH - Create a hash of the source IP address in the IP header.

-        * ``TOKEN`` - Extract a token from the request, create a hash of the token, and then select the service to which any previous requests with the same token hash value were sent.
+        * TOKEN - Extract a token from the request, create a hash of the token, and then select the service which any previous requests with the same token hash value were sent.

-        * ``SRCIPDESTIPHASH`` - Create a hash of the string obtained by concatenating the source IP address and destination IP address in the IP header.
+        * SRCIPDESTIPHASH - Create a hash of the string obtained by concatenating the source IP address and IP address in the IP header.

-        * ``SRCIPSRCPORTHASH`` - Create a hash of the source IP address and source port in the IP header.
+        * SRCIPSRCPORTHASH - Create a hash of the source IP address and source port in the IP header.

-        * ``CALLIDHASH`` - Create a hash of the SIP Call-ID header.
+        * CALLIDHASH - Create a hash of the SIP Call-ID header.

+        * USER_TOKEN - Same as TOKEN LB method but token needs to be provided from an extension.
+    * - lbprofilename

+        *(str)*
+      -
+      - Name of the LB profile which is associated to the vserver.
     * - listenpolicy

         *(str)*
       -
-      - Default syntax expression identifying traffic accepted by the virtual server.
-Can be either an expression (for example, ``CLIENT.IP.DST.IN_SUBNET(192.0.2.0/24``) or the name of a named expression.
-In the above example, the virtual server accepts all requests whose destination IP address is in the 192.0.2.0/24 subnet.
+      - Expression identifying traffic accepted by the virtual server.
+Can be either an expression (for CLIENT.IP.DST.IN_SUBNET(192.0.2.0/24) or the name of a named expression.
+In the above example, the server accepts all requests whose destination IP address is in the 192.0.2.0/24 subnet.
     * - listenpriority

-        *(float)*
+        *(str)*
       -
       - Integer specifying the priority of the listen policy.
 A higher number specifies a lower priority.
-If a request matches the listen policies of more than one virtual server the virtual server whose listen policy has the highest priority (the lowest priority number) accepts the request.
+If request matches the listen policies of more than one virtual server the virtual server whose listen has the highest priority (the lowest priority number) accepts the request.

         Minimum value = ``0``